uoscompsci/PRISONER/doc/tutorials.helloworld.rst

 experiment harder to adapt for other services.
 Because we only want to collect data about the current participant, we provide an object-policy which dictates that we can only collect a User object if it matches the ID of the participant.
-This ensures our experiment can not inadvertantly collect more sensitive data than we need, such as the identitfy of the participant's friends.
+This ensures our experiment can not inadvertently collect more sensitive data than we need, such as the identitfy of the participant's friends.
 Although we now have criteria for collecting the objects themselves, the objects PRISONER returns will have no attributes.
 Therefore, we must specifically enumerate the